Category: Field Work

 Project field efforts are underway

-At a survey site with Team Army (L to R from me): Dr. Dan Thornton (advisor), Jackson George (technician) and Burt Bjorling (technician) Beginning in early July, my technicians and I began field efforts to determine grizzly bear use of potential army cutworm moth habitat across the study area.
-While it has proven difficult to … Continue reading Project field efforts are underway
+Beginning in early July, my technicians and I began field efforts to determine grizzly bear use of potential army cutworm moth habitat across the study area.
+While it has proven difficult to conduct aerial surveys thus far due to turbulent summer weather patterns, we have made some exciting discoveries on the ground, inside Glacier and…